AdobeDocs/experience-manager-65.en/help/assets/video.md

 1. Tap **[!UICONTROL What credentials do I need?]**
 1. On the **[!UICONTROL Add credentials to your project]** page, step 2, under the **[!UICONTROL Create an OAuth 2.0 client ID]** heading, in the Name field, enter a unique name if desired.
 Or, you can use the default name specified by Google.
-1. Under the **[!UICONTROL Authorized Javascript origins]** heading, in the text field, enter the following path, substituting your own domain and port number in the path, then press **[!UICONTROL Enter]** to add the path to the list:
+1. Under the **[!UICONTROL Authorized JavaScript origins]** heading, in the text field, enter the following path, substituting your own domain and port number in the path, then press **[!UICONTROL Enter]** to add the path to the list:

    `https://<servername.domain>:<port_number>`

    For example, `https://1a2b3c.mycompany.com:4321`

-   **Note**: The path example above is intended for illustration purposes only.
+   **Note**: The path example above is intended for demonstration purposes only.

    ![6_5_googleaccount-apis-createcredentials-oauth](assets/6_5_googleaccount-apis-createcredentials-oauth.png)